wmglab-duke/pyfibers/README.md

     temperature=37,  # C
 )
 ```
-### Running a Simulatiion
+### Running a Simulation
-The fiber object can be run in simulations using our provided `ScaledStim` class; alternatively, users can create their own custom simulation setup (See [Custom Simulations](https://wmglab.pages.oit.duke.edu/wmglab-neuron/custom.html#custom-simulations)).
+The fiber object can be run in simulations using our provided `ScaledStim` class; alternatively, users can create their own custom simulation setup (See [Custom Simulations](https://wmglab-duke.github.io/pyfibers/custom_stim.html)).
 Once you have a fiber object, you can create a `ScaledStim` instance, which is a set of instructions for stimulating model fibers.

 ```python
 # Add extracellular potentials